hsinyuan-huang/hsinyuan-huang.github.io/about/index.md

 ## My Research Interest:

-I am interested in the outer product of quantum physics and AI.
+I am interested in the outer product of physics and AI.
 Things orbiting in my mind include:
 * How AI can help quantum technology and fundamental physics research?
 * What are some near-term applications of <a href="https://arxiv.org/abs/1801.00862" target="_blank">NISQ technology</a>?
 * What kind of new machine learning paradigm could emerge on quantum computers?